iamtrushar/Documents/AutoMapper.md

 # AutoMapper Business Logic.

-Gets all the legal descriptions record for the job in question.
+Gets all the legal descriptions records (LW_LEGAL_DESCRIPTION) for the job record (LW_JOB_SCHEDULE) in question.
-LW_LEGAL_DESCRIPTION
-LW_JOB_SCHEDULE

-- Job types can be:
+- Different type of jobs can be set up for each land grid.
+AutoMapper can map against the following:
   - Township and range (TR)
     - BLM Geographic Coordinate Data Base (GCDB)
     - Lot Tract (LT)